aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/specify-how-to-cross-string-in-output-pdf-and-image/_index.md

 ---
-title: Specify how to cross string in output PDF and image with JavaScript via C++
+title: Specify how to cross a string in output PDF and image with JavaScript via C++
-linktitle: Specify how to cross string in output PDF and image
+linktitle: Specify how to cross a string in output PDF and image
 type: docs
 weight: 120
 url: /javascript-cpp/specify-how-to-cross-string-in-output-pdf-and-image/
 description: Learn to control text overflow in output PDF/Image by specifying the cross type using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-When a cell contains text or a string but it is larger than the width of the cell, then the string overflows if the next cell in the next column is null or empty.
-When you save your Excel file into PDF/Image, you can control this overflow by specifying the cross type using the [**TextCrossType**](https://reference.aspose.com/cells/javascript-cpp/textcrosstype) enumeration.
+When a cell contains text that is larger than the width of the cell, the string overflows if the next cell in the subsequent column is null or empty.
+When you save your Excel file to PDF/Image, you can control this overflow by specifying the cross type using the [**TextCrossType**](https://reference.aspose.com/cells/javascript-cpp/textcrosstype) enumeration.
 It has the following values:

-- **TextCrossType.Default**: Display text like MS Excel which depends on the next cell.
-If the next cell is null, the string will cross or it will be truncated.
+- **TextCrossType.Default**: Display text as in MS Excel, which depends on the next cell.
+If the next cell is empty, the string will cross; otherwise it will be truncated.

-- **TextCrossType.CrossKeep**: Display the string like MS Excel exporting PDF/Image.
+- **TextCrossType.CrossKeep**: Display the string as MS Excel does when exporting to PDF/Image.

-- **TextCrossType.CrossOverride**: Display all the text by crossing other cells and override the text of crossed cells.
+- **TextCrossType.CrossOverride**: Display all the text by crossing other cells and overriding the text of the crossed cells.

 - **TextCrossType.StrictInCell**: Only display the string within the width of the cell.

-## **Specify how to cross string in output PDF/Image using TextCrossType**
+## **Specify how to cross a string in output PDF/Image using TextCrossType**

 The following sample code loads the sample Excel file and saves it to PDF/Image format by specifying different [**TextCrossType**](https://reference.aspose.com/cells/javascript-cpp/textcrosstype).
 The sample Excel file and output files can be downloaded from the following links:

 [sampleCrossType.xlsx](81920905.xlsx)